Menu

 • $250 in Apple TV+ and Apple Music subscriptions annually

-• Two $250 credits per year (one January - June and one July - December) for prepaid bookings with The Edit (a two night minimum stay is required to receive the twice per year credit)
+• Two $250 credits per year for prepaid bookings with The Edit (a two night minimum stay is required each time to receive the twice per year credit).
+These credits can be used any time throughout the year, and you have to have two separate bookings to receive the $250 credit both times (it won't work on a single, 4 night booking)

 • Two $150 credits per year (one January - June and one July - December) for restaurants in Chase Exclusive Tables